ut-amrl/codebotler/gpt_prompt.md

 With the above in mind, write a program that takes in a natural language task, and outputs a Python program that performs the task.
 Make sure to preserve necessary tabs in the output program.
+Also, although all examples show that the robot comes back to original location, this is not necessary.

 Task: